Sustainability

 - Oil collection and recycling

-During times of standard operation, dining centers use permanent dishware as opposed to disposable plates or individually packaged items, leading to less waste.
+Both dining centers use permanent dishware as opposed to disposable plates or individually packaged items most of the time, leading to less waste.
+Disposable products are used only when necessary (ex: when a dish machine needs repair).

 Service Style